samunderSingh12/samunderSingh12/README.md

   - I'm fascinated by space exploration and the mysteries of the universe.
 - 🌱 **Learning Journey**:
   - Currently learning Japanese.
-  - Diving into Perl and Data Analytics with the goal of pursuing a career in AI.
+  - Diving into LLMS and machine learning with the goal of pursuing a career in AI.
 - 📚 **Projects**:
   - Optimizing Docker images for efficient deployment.
   - Creating a BeautifulSoup project to enhance web scraping skills.